lsst-sqre/s3s3/README.md

 s3s3bucket --config /path/pto/s3s3.ini
 ```
 This will use the configuration to build source and destination boto connections and duplicate the source bucket in the destination bucket.

-## Client ##

-There are two clients.
-One for each service. `s3s3.client.ListenClient` is a client to listen to the `'backup'` redis pubsub channel and call `s3s3.client.on_notify`. `s3s3.client.BucketClient` is a client that uses the configuration to provide access to the duplicate_bucket API function.

 ## API ##